English Studies MLitt

 A flexible course giving you the chance to study specialist options from each of the major literary periods, from Old English to the present day

-Our expert tutors will introduce you to the very latest academic debates in literary studies, and encourage you to examine the role of literature in the wider world.
+Our expert tutors will introduce you to the very latest academic debates in literary and cultural studies, and encourage you to examine the role of literature and other cultural media in the wider world.

-We have recognised strengths in book history and publishing, authorship studies, and visual culture.
-We explore the creative relationships between literature and film, poetry and theatre, word and image, and more.
+We have recognised strengths in poetry, performance and poetics, authorship and adaptation studies, Science Fiction studies, and Film and visual culture.
+Faculty members are particularly invested in interdisciplinary, intermedial approaches, exploring the creative relationships between literature and film, poetry and theatre, word and image.

 Hope Roulstone, MLitt English Studies graduate